2018 ISCPA Leadership Conference and Annual MeetingMore Events

 Derreck Kayongo was born in Kampala, Uganda, just before General Idi Amin Dada seized power in a military coup.
 The new regime became known for its brutality, and today Idi Amin is one of history's most notorious dictators.
 As violence spread through the country and civil war erupted, Kayongo and his family became refugees in Kenya.
 He later immigrated to America to attend university.
 Today, he is a successful entrepreneur and human rights innovator.

-Though most well known as a 2011 CNN Hero and founder of the Global Soap Project, Kayongo is an expert in environmental sustainability and global health, as well as the current CEO of the National Center for Civil and Human Rights in Atlanta, Ga.
-In 2016 the Georgia State Senate passed a resolution recognizing Kayongo's incredible journey from refugee to CEO.
+Though most well known as a 2011 CNN Hero and founder of the Global Soap Project, Kayongo is an expert in environmental sustainability and global health.
+In 2016 the Georgia State Senate passed a resolution recognizing Kayongo's incredible journey from refugee to community business leader.